Claude Giroux: Personal life

-During the 2010–2011 season, Giroux lived with teammate Daniel Brière and Brière's three sons in their Haddonfield, New Jersey home.
+During the 2010–2011 season, Giroux lived with teammate Daniel Brière and Brière's three sons in their Haddonfield, New Jersey, home.
 In 2011, Giroux moved out and into an apartment with teammate Brayden Schenn.

 During the 2012–13 lockout, Giroux also made a voice appearance in the 2012 TV film, The Magic Hockey Skates (based on the book of the same name).

 On July 1, 2014, Giroux was arrested by police in Ottawa after twice grabbing the buttocks of a male police officer while intoxicated inside an Ottawa nightclub.
 Though he reportedly spent the night in jail, no charges were laid.

 In December 2016, Giroux became engaged to his longtime girlfriend Ryanne Breton and the two married in July 2018.
-Their son Gavin was born on August 26, 2019.
-The couple's second son, Palmer, was born August 5, 2021.
+They have three sons.

+In May 2023, Giroux was given a sponsor's exemption to play in the professional golf PGA Tour Canada event Commissionaires Ottawa Open and was also the tournament's honorary chair.

+During the 2024–25 season, he was the victim of two auto thefts at his Ottawa home.